 Is a 2006 US Tanker water tender.
 It is 6x6, carries 3,000 gallons of water, has a 500 gpm pump and carries suction hose and a portapond.
 It is our newest truck purchase, cost ~$259k, 50% of which was paid for with an assitance to firefighter grant program (AFG).

-5621 is our primary ambulance, it is licensed and fully equipped to provide Advanced Life Support (ALS) services.
+Our primary ambulance, it is licensed and fully equipped to provide Advanced Life Support (ALS) services.
 This particular model was partially purchased with State of Colorado EMS grant funding.
 It is the most used of our appartus, equipment includes a Lifepack 15 cardiac monitor/defibrillator ($~28k) and Glidescope ($16k) for advanced airway managment again partially funded with grant monies.

-5624 (Rescue 12) is our primary "Rescue Truck" and fills a multitude of roles.
+Our primary "Rescue Truck" and fills a multitude of roles.
 First and foremost it is the apparatus we use for motor vehicle crashes.
 It has eDraulic extrication equipment (cutters, spreaders, rams), stabilization equipment, compressed air system for running air tools and refilling SCBA bottles, a light tower and generator for emergency scene lighting, power tools and numerous hand tools.
 It is also equipped with low angle rope rescue equipment, surface ice rescue equipment and water rescue equipment.
 It carries 300 gallons of water, specialized foam for petroleum product spills and is capable of extinquishing a car fire if needed.
 We not only run this as a rescue truck but also as a "Truck Company" for structure fires, essentially it is our tool box on wheels, four wheel drive of course.
 It has a large capacity winch and numerous life safety tieoffs for doing rescue basket raises from the numerous in-creek motor vehicle accidents that we run.